 Change Default Administrator Credentials

 The default username and password you use to log into your router are often the same for thousands of other devices and they can be looked up online.
 Thus log into your router and change both.
 (How do I change my Wi-Fi password?)

 Since you use a browser to log into your router, you can store the new login credentials in a password manager like LastPass.
 If only you or family members have physical access to your router, there is no harm in putting a sticker with the username and password onto your router.

 Set a Wireless Password or Passphrase

 While you’re logged into your router, make sure you have set a password for your Wi-Fi.
 As mentioned above, an open Wi-Fi network can have all sorts of negative consequences.
 However, a password that’s easy to crack is almost as bad as no password at all.
-To be safe, use WPA2 level encryption because anything else is too easy to bypass.
+To be safe, always use WPA2 encrypted passwords because anything else is too easy to bypass.